-How long will it take to finalise the plan?
+How long will it take to finalise the Neighbourhood Development Plan?

-3.1 Neighbourhood Development Plans (NDPs) must be prepared following a procedure set by government (Figure 2).
-At the moment, we are in the early stages of plan preparation.
+3.1 Neighbourhood Development Plans must be prepared following a procedure set by government (Figure 2).
+We have now reached the second formal consultation stage - the Regulation 16 consultation.